 11. Care to your LiPo charger properly.
 Always keep your LiPo batteries at room temperature.
 Don’t save them in a hot garage or a cold fridge.

-Although a chilly battery has significantly less chemical reaction occurring, which may prolong its lifespan, carrying out a battery from a cold refrigerator can lead to condensation occurring on the battery life’s interior, which can be pretty dangerous.
+Although a chilly battery has a significantly less chemical reaction, which may prolong its lifespan, carrying out a battery from a cold refrigerator can lead to condensation occurring on the battery’s life’s interior, which can be pretty dangerous.

 12. Always keep in mind that heat is the number one enemy of LiPo batteries.
 The hotter your batteries have, the shorter their lifespan is.
 Never charge a battery that’s still warm from use, rather than use a battery that’s still warm from charging.